bhavukchawla/courses/bigdata/access_hdfs_in_terminal.md

 In this exercise, we will simply explore the HDFS file system using terminal.

 #### Uploading to HDFS
-Start by creating a new top-level directory for exercises.
+Start by creating a new top-level directory in HDFS for data..
 You will use this directory throughout the rest of the course.
 ```bash
 hdfs dfs -mkdir data
 ```
-Change directories to the local filesystem directory containing the sample data we will be using in the course.
+Change directory to the local filesystem directory containing the sample data.
 ```bash
 cd ~/data
 ls